Stems: Arrowwood is a multi-stemmed upright shrub growing to 9 feet high and almost the same in diameter making a rounded mass with arching branches.

 Twigs are slender, angled with ridges, sometimes downy when young and then hairless with age.
 Buds are green to brown with several scales.
 Older stems are grayish with fissures showing the underlying reddish-brown tissue.
 The surface has warty protrusions.

-Leaves are opposite, on short stalks without stipules, rounded to lanceolate in shape, up to 4 inches long.
+Leaves are opposite, on short stalks without stipules, rounded to lanceolate in shape (broadest just below the middle), up to 4 inches long.
 Margins have sharp coarse teeth.
 Tips vary from pointed to rounded.
 Dark green above, dull under with some hair in star shaped tufts beneath and on the stalks.
 Leaves turn reddish in the fall.
-The leaves subtending the flower cluster have stalks at least 9/32 inches (7mm) long, which separates the species from V. rafinesquianum.
+The leaves subtending the flower cluster have stalks at least 9/32 inches (7mm) long; the leaf stalk does not have a stipule; both of those characteristics separates the species from V. rafinesquianum.

-The inflorescence is a branched, flat-topped corymb (cluster), 2 to 4 inches wide, at the terminal end of new stem growth.
+The inflorescence is a branched, flat-topped cluster (a corymb), 2 to 4 inches wide, at the terminal end of new stem growth.
 Each cluster will have 5 to 7 flat-topped sub-groups.
 At the base of the corymb is a small green bract, one for each branch, then each corymb branch has its own bract.

 Flowers: The 5-part flowers are small, less than 1/4 inch wide with the corolla tube spreading its 5 white lobes outward to a bell shape.
 The inside of the tube is sometimes with hair.
 There are 5 protruding stamens with yellow anthers.
+The stigma of the style is three-lobed.
+The base of the style has fine hair.
 The calyx is short, green to yellow-green on the five pointed lobes of the tip.

 Habitat: Arrowwood grows best in loamy soil with adequate moisture in full sun to partial sun in open woods, wood edges and stream banks.
 It tends to sucker from the base but in an open space, forms a nice rounded form.
 It has a fibrous root system and is easily transplanted.
 Propagation of new plants is from seed or vegetative cuttings.